SparkinSoftware/TRUBL/README.md

 4. Create a `.env` file and add your Supabase key.

 ## Usage
-The Truble App allows users to efficiently add and delete tickets within the system.
-It's designed to cater to different user roles, including administrators, technicians, and employees, each with their dedicated portal for specific functionalities.
+The Truble App enhances maintenance management within organizations through a user-friendly ticketing system.
+It's designed with distinct portals for different user roles, improving the efficiency and effectiveness of handling maintenance requests.

+- **Administrators**: Gain an overview of all maintenance activities, manage user roles and ticket assignments, and access analytical tools for insights into maintenance trends.
+- **Technicians**: View and manage maintenance tickets, communicate with employees through a real-time chat feature, and update ticket statuses as they progress.
+- **Employees**: Easily report maintenance issues by creating detailed tickets, include location-specific information, and track the progress of their submitted tickets.

 ## Features
-- **Ticket Management**: Create, view, update, and delete tickets.
+- **Ticket Management**: Enables creation, viewing, updating, and deletion of tickets in an organized manner.
-- **Role-Based Access**: Different portals for administrators, technicians, and employees.
+- **Role-Based Portals**: Custom portals for administrators, technicians, and employees, each tailored to their specific needs.
-- **Real-Time Updates**: Live updates for ticket statuses and changes.
+- **Real-Time Chat**: Facilitates direct communication between employees and technicians for efficient resolution of maintenance issues.
+- **Location and Department Tagging**: Allows for precise categorization of tickets based on location and department.
-- **Supabase Integration**: Leveraging Supabase for database management and real-time functionality.
+- **Supabase Integration**: Leverages Supabase for advanced database management and real-time functionality.
+- **User and Role Management**: Administrators can efficiently manage user roles and assign specific tasks and locations.

 ## Dependencies
 - React (`react`)